 Build Quality

-The 35mm f2.0 lens is really a step up in terms of build quality from Fujifilm lenses.
-It’s one of the few lenses where you don’t have to worry about the aperture and focus changing if you pick the camera up wrong.
-Both rings have some really good yet smooth resistance giving the lens a very solid feel in the hand.
+The 35mm f2.0 lens is a step up in terms of build quality from Fujifilm lenses.
+It’s one of the few lenses where you don’t have to worry about changing the aperture and focus if you pick the camera up incorrectly.
+Both rings have some really good yet smooth resistance, giving the lens a very solid feel in the hand.

-I’ve also dropped the lens without any consequences and after a year of shooting almost 3,000 photos with this lens, it’s still just as good as the day I got it.
-Something I can’t say about a lot of Fujifilm’s other lenses.
-Their lenses so far have seemed to be very fragile / sometimes with poor quality control / and are not durable at all.
-Actually, my experience with Fujifilm lenses has been the worst of any brand I’ve ever shot with.
-Maybe just bad luck?
+I’ve also dropped the lens without any consequences, and after a year of shooting almost 3,000 photos with this lens, it’s still just as good as the day I got it.
+Something I can’t say about a lot of Fujifilm’s other lenses: their lenses have seemed to be very fragile / sometimes with poor quality control / and are not durable.
+My experience with Fujifilm lenses has been the worst of any brand I’ve ever shot with.
+Maybe it’s just bad luck?

 - Focus Noise – Minimal